Mr. Rogers' IB Design Technology Objectives

 1. Prepare a design brief: The formal starting point of the design, states the expectations and design problem.
 Does not provide the solution.

-• goal - example: produce a working prototype for evaluating possible volume production
+• goal - describe what is to be accomplished by the design. example: produce a working prototype for evaluating possible volume production of a stair climbing wheel chair.

-• target market - children, handicapped adults etc.
+• target market - define who is the customer to be served. example: handicapped adults

-• major constraints - laws, costs, etc. which place constraints on design.
+• major constraints - which place constraints on design. example: laws, manufacturing costs, etc.

-1. Develop a specification from the design brief culminating in a final product design specification (PSD).
+1. Develop a specification from the design brief culminating in a final product design specification (PDS).

 • limits - define the range of performance